 Prerequisites:

 1. The 3rd Party specific user identities and the corresponding rich call data information related to each 3rd Party specific user identity that are subject for signing in the originating IMS network are associated to the corresponding IMS identities in a Database.
+The address of the applicable Database for the user can be stored in HSS.
 Who owns and how this Database is administered/provisioned is out of scope of the present solution.

 NOTE 1: In the PBX case, it is assumed that this Database is under control of the 3rd Party (Enterprise) as the enterprise is responsible for assigning the IMS identities which are provided by the IMS operator to their employees and therefore also maintaining the corresponding Rich Call Data information.
 Otherwise, the Database could be provided by the originating IMS operator and allow certain access to the calling UE via a UE self-management portal.
 The access to the enterprise administrator (in the PBX case) or the UE (in the single UE case) self-management portal is assumed to be secured.
 How this is done is out of scope of the present solution.